 Document Your Progress

-You will want to keep a record of everything relating to your injury after the accident.
+You’ll want to keep a record of everything about your injury after the accident.
 This includes documenting doctor appointments and what happens during them, time missed from work, out-of-pocket expenses for injury-related expenses, and how you physically and emotionally feel.